Internet-Draft | QUIC event definitions for qlog | November 2023 |

 trace of the connection with ODCID abcd1234).¶

 QUIC packets always include an AEAD authentication tag at the end.
-In general, the length of the AEAD tag depends on the TLS cipher suite, although all cipher suites used in QUIC v1 use a 16 byte tag.¶
+In general, the length of the AEAD tag depends on the TLS cipher suite, although all cipher suites used in QUIC v1 use a 16 byte tag.
+For the purposes of calculating the lengths in fields of type RawInfo (as defined in [QLOG-MAIN]) related to QUIC packets, the AEAD tag is regarded as a trailer.¶

 A single qlog event trace is typically associated with a single QUIC connection.